Build a Dashboard in Google Analytics

 - Press +New Segment.

-- Name your Segment (we'll use Target Tech here).
+- Add a name to your Segment (we'll use Target Tech here).

-- Click on Add Content and select Company Tech.
+- Click Add Content and select Company Tech.

 - Create a Segment for B2B vs. B2C and then Add a Pie Chart to show traffic by Source